Carly07/the_gin_shed/README.md

 On the shopping basket page, desktop users will see 5 columns containing the product image, name, price, Quantity and subtotal.
 Different products are displayed in different rows.
 In the quantity column, users have the ability to adjust the number or remove the item from the basket.

-At the bottom users can see a summary of the cost broken down into Basket Total, Delivery cost and Grand Total, as well as buttons to continue to the secure checkout or keep shopping.
+At the bottom users can see a summary of the cost broken down into Basket Total, Delivery Cost and Grand Total, as well as buttons to continue to the secure checkout or keep shopping.

 #### Secure Checkout
 On the secure checkout page, users can view an order summary and enter their shipping and payment details.
 There is also a checkbox users can select to save their delivery details to their profile.
 This will enable faster payments in the future as delivery details will be pre-populated with their information.